lightstep/observability-lab-k23/README.md

 __Your cluster and application is now instrumented for observability!__

+## Creating Cloud Observability Dashboards

+Now that you have an application, you can use Cloud Observability to create dashboards for that application in order to monitor its SLIs and SLOs.

+1. Run `make dashboard` to create a service dashboard, then navigate to the dashboards tab in Cloud Observability to view it.

 ## Using Instrumentation CRDs

 The OpenTelemetry operator supports automatic injection of instrumentation via